benbuck/finestray/README.md

 - **Minimize hotkey**:
   This lets you configure the hotkey that is used to minimize a window to the tray.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
+- **Minimize all hotkey**:
+  This lets you configure the hotkey that is used to minimize all window to the tray.
+Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Restore hotkey**:
   This lets you configure the hotkey that is used to restore a window to it's original state.
+Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
+- **Restore all hotkey**:
+  This lets you configure the hotkey that is used to restore all windows to their original state.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Menu hotkey**:
   This lets you configure the hotkey that is used to show the [Context menu](#context-menu).
 Please see the